strawcity/guitar-effects/README.md

 ## Development

-### Adding New Patterns

-To add a new arpeggio pattern:

-1. Add the pattern function to `ArpeggioEngine`
-2. Register it in the `patterns` dictionary
-3. Follow the existing pattern function signature

-### Adding New Synths
+### Adding New Delay Effects

-To add a new synthesizer type:
+To add a new delay effect:

+1. Create a new class inheriting from `BaseDelay`
+2. Implement the required methods (`process_buffer`, `set_parameters`)
-1. Add the synthesis function to `SynthEngine`
+3. Add the effect to the main system's effect selection
-2. Register it in the `synth_types` dictionary
-3. Follow the existing synthesis function signature
+4. Update the interactive CLI to support the new effect

 ### Adding GPIO Components (Pi Only)